 Photo credit: Marina Gutiérrez

-Her other awards include a Carl Sandburg Award, a Mountains and Plains Booksellers Award, and fellowships from the National Endowment for the Arts in fiction and poetry.
-She was also awarded a 1998 Sor Juana Achievement Award by the Mexican Fine Arts Center Museum in Chicago.
-Dr. Castillo’s So Far From God and Loverboys are two titles on the banned book list controversy with the TUSD in Arizona.
-2013 Recipient of the American Studies Association Gloria Anzaldúa Prize to an independent scholar.
+Among her other awards she is the recipient of a Carl Sandburg Award and fellowships from the National Endowment for the Arts in fiction and poetry.
+Dr. Castillo’s So Far From God and Loverboys were on the banned book list controversy with the TUSD in Arizona.
+2013 Recipient of the American Studies Association Gloria Anzaldúa Prize to an independent scholar which was published in the 20th Anniversary edition of her groundbreaking collection of essays, MASSACRE OF THE DREAMERS; Essays on Xicanisma.

 Spring 2016 Publication of BLACK DOVE: Mamá, Mi’jo, and Me (Feminist Press) released to critical acclaim.
 It is the recent recipient of a 2016 International Latino Book Award in the category of autobiography and the recipient of the 2017 LAMBDA Award in the category of best bisexual non-fiction.
 Her most recent novel, GIVE IT TO ME is the recipient of the LAMBDA AWARD, 2015.